nomisRev/Write-your-own-MVP-library/README.md

 3. Create the `Presenter` in `onCreate` and attach ourself to it.
 4. In `onDestroy` we detach ourself.

-* This is the minimum functionality we want for every View, so if we abstract that we need a `BaseMVPContract` with a `BaseMvpView` and an abstract class `BaseMvpActivity` we extend from.
+* This is the minimum functionality we want for every View, so if we abstract that and create a `BaseMVPContract` with a `BaseMvpView`.
+We can create an abstract class `BaseMvpActivity` we extend from to create our `Views`.
-* Our `BaseMvpView` doesn't require any initial functionality so it becomes an empty interface.
+* Our `BaseMvpView` doesn't require any initial functionality because it's only responsible for showing data.
+Showing data is case specific so it becomes an empty interface.

 ```java
 public interface BaseMVPContract {